 The primary efficacy endpoint in this trial was the difference between treatment groups in the mean change in IOP from baseline at day 60 following insertion of the intracanalicular insert, calculated by averaging the change from baseline across the three time points at the assessment date, which is known as diurnal IOP.
-The secondary efficacy endpoints in this trial were the difference between treatment groups in the mean change from baseline in average diurnal IOP at day 90, the difference between treatment groups in the mean change in average diurnal IOP at each individual time point at day 60 and day 90, the difference between treatment groups in the mean change in average diurnal IOP at each individual time point at day 60 and day 90, the difference between treatment groups in the mean change in average diurnal IOP at each individual time point at day 60 and day 90, and the difference between treatment groups in the mean percent change from baseline in average diurnal IOP at each individual time point at day 60 and 90.
+The secondary efficacy endpoints in this trial were the difference between treatment groups in the mean change from baseline in average diurnal IOP at day 90, the difference between treatment groups in the mean change from baseline in IOP at each individual time point at day 60 and day 90, the difference between treatment groups in the mean change in average diurnal IOP and IOP at each individual time point at day 60 and day 90, and the difference between treatment groups in the mean percent change from baseline in average diurnal IOP and IOP at each individual time point at day 60 and 90.
 We designed our Phase 2b clinical trial to assess clinically meaningful response to treatment, and did not power the trial to measure any efficacy endpoints with statistical significance.